alterNERDtive/EDDiscovery-wiki/Home.md

 # Current Version

-10.5.X is out on pre-release on 1st March.
+10.5.X is out on release from 1st March.

-10.4.X Series is the stable version

 See [[Release Notes|https://github.com/EDDiscovery/EDDiscovery/releases]]